-Pore clogging: Tanning products like lotions and sprays can stop up your pores.
+- Pore clogging: Tanning products like lotions and sprays can block your pores.
 Many of these products contain comedogenic (pore-clogging) ingredients like coconut oil, which are too heavy for acne-prone skin.
-Clogged pores may also result from a bronzer's temporary tan.
+Clogged pores may also result from the use of bronzers.
 If bronzer is your jam, there are a few ways to prevent makeup breakouts.

-Hormone disruption: It's fun to enjoy a tropical scent while you tan.
-It puts you in a beachy mood for sun-kissed skin!
+- Hormone disruption: It's fun to enjoy a tropical scent while you tan.
+It puts you in a beachy mood for sun-kissed skin.
 But artificial fragrances are notorious for smuggling nasty chemicals into your skincare, including hormone-disrupting parabens.
-And when all acne is hormonal in one way or another, the last thing you want is to knock your hormones out of balance!
+And since all acne is hormonal in one way or another, the last thing you want is to knock your hormones out of balance.

-Sun damage: Wait, WHAT?
+- Sun damage: Wait, what?
 Aren't you using sunless tanner to avoid sun damage?
-Your heart is in the right place, and sunless tanning is definitely better than laying out by the pool.
-But tanning products containing DHA can increase free radical damage, weakening your skin's defenses.
+Sunless tanning is better than laying out covered in baby oil.
+But tanning products containing DHA can increase free radical damage, weakening your skin's defenses to environmental hazards like UV rays.
 Plus, users have reported higher rates of sunburn.
-(Always remember your sunscreen, even over your fake tan!)
+So always remember your sunscreen, even over your fake tan!

-But please, PLEASE do not skip your cleansing routine.
-This is a huge problem amongst sunless tan enthusiasts.
-Fear of washing away your tan can tempt you to skip your other skincare for a few days, but this is a recipe for breakout chaos!
+But please, please do not skip your cleansing routine.
+This is a huge problem among sunless tan enthusiasts.
+Fear of washing away your tan can tempt you to skip your other skincare for a few days, but this is a recipe for breakout chaos.

 Tips for Tanning With Sensitive Skin

-So, what's a girl to do?
-You don't want to risk the dangerous UV rays from regular sun tanning, but you don't want to smother or strip your complexion with fake tan products that don't meet your skin's needs.
+So what are you supposed to do?
+You don't want to risk the dangerous UV rays from regular sun tanning, but you also don't want to smother or strip your complexion with fake tan products that don't meet your skin's needs.

-Check the ingredients!
-Avoid heavy oils, artificial fragrances, and harsh chemicals or alcohols.
+- Check the ingredients.
+Avoid heavy oils, artificial fragrances, and harsh chemicals or alcohol.
 Instead, choose fragrance-free self-tanning products with soothing ingredients like aloe.
-At your salon, ask if there are oil-free options for that sleek spray tan!
+If you tan at a salon, ask if there are oil-free options for that sleek golden finish.

-Do a patch test.
-Concerned about a product upsetting your delicate skin?
+- Do a patch test.
+Concerned that a product may upset your delicate skin?
 When in doubt, do a patch test.
 Apply a little of your new tanner somewhere unnoticeable and let the color develop.
-If you experience any burning or discomfort, abort mission!
+If you experience any burning or discomfort, abort the mission!
 This is not the product for you.

-Exfoliate.
-This is a self-tanning must, and choosing the right product is critical.
-Chemical exfoliants and microbeads can tear up the outer layers of your skin.
-But our Illuminating Essence Exfoliating Mask doesn't play that way!
-Infused with volcanic ash and silica, it clears away rough patches while depositing nutrients for a smooth, tan-ready finish!
-And for full-body exfoliation, look no further than our Rejuvenating Essence Body Polish.
+- Exfoliate.
+For even color, exfoliation is a self-tanning must, and choosing the right product is critical.
+Chemical exfoliants and microbeads can tear up the outer layers of your skin, leaving it damaged and vulnerable.
+For a more skin-friendly experience, consider a mild, natural-based option like our Illuminating Essence Exfoliating Mask.
+Infused with volcanic ash and silica, it clears away rough patches while depositing nutrients for a smooth, tan-ready finish.
+And for full-body exfoliation, look no further than our detoxifying Rejuvenating Essence Body Polish.

-Minimize pores.
+- Minimize pores.
 Exfoliating before you tan is vital.
 But it can also open up your pores, allowing tanner to penetrate too deep and start forming clogs.
-To prevent this, use a cold compress or ice facial between cleansing and tanning.
-The cool temperature will help tighten your pores!
+To prevent this, use a cold compress or pore-minimizing toner to help tighten pores between cleansing and tanning.

-Keep up your clear skin routine.
-We said it once, and we'll say it again: don't try to save your tan at the expense of skin clarity.
+- Keep up your skincare routine.
+Don't try to save your tan at the expense of skin clarity.
 Be sure to keep up a consistent cleansing routine, even when wearing sunless tanner.
-Ideally, use a gentle, natural cleanser to fight breakouts without utterly destroying your golden glow.

-Moisturize regularly.
+- Moisturize regularly.
 Using a non-comedogenic moisturizer will keep your complexion hydrated and help your skin hold on to its fresh tan.
 For a dose of rich, clear skin moisture, try our Flawless Nourishment Cream.
 Its luxurious hydration will keep your skin plump and happy with skin-boosting botanicals like camellia and pumpkin seed oil.
-It also helps balance oil production and heal breakouts!

-Wear sunscreen.
-You know this one already.
-UV rays are bad for your skin.
+- Wear sunscreen.
+You already know that UV rays are bad for your skin.
 They are prematurely aging, cancerous, and can even make your acne worse.
 And as cute as your fake tan looks, it is no protection from the sun.
-So don't forget the sunscreen, ideally a water-based formulation of SPF30 or higher!
+So don't forget the sunscreen, ideally a water-based formulation of SPF30 or higher.